Beannsss/EmbyAniSync/README.md

 ### Step 4 - Install requirements

-Install the addtional requirements using the Python package installer (pip) from within the project folder:
+Install the addtional requirements using the Python package installer (pip) from within the project folder: (Note: for Ubuntu 24.04 and maybe other versions, you will need to use venv as ubuntu prevents you from installing pip requirements outside of venv to prevent breaking packages)

 `pip install -r requirements.txt`